 GOSSIP could be the perfect product you’ve been looking with unique features it possesses.
 Measuring 15 foot long, the strap is long enough to clamp down taller motorcycles even though that is not really the longest length.
 Anyway, it’s not like we prioritize the length over the strength.

-These straps come with the break strength of 2059 pounds.
+These straps come with a break strength of 2059 pounds.
 Note down this value before hauling your motorbike.
 The working load limit is a 1/3 of this break strength.

 The manufacturer claims the straps were lab tested.
 Given their strength and durability, I tend to believe they went through that testing.
 I came across plenty of tie-down straps in my years of working with motorcycles so I know at first glance if the strap is a great deal.